skoji/noramark/README.md

 Another example of markup text in non-japanese (paragraph style is default)

     # line begins with # is a comment.
-    # you don't need to indent artimark text.
+    # you don't need to indent noramark text.

     lang: en
     title: test title